 “Welcome bonus offer not available to applicants who have or have had this product.”

 While you cannot receive the welcome bonus more than once per product, you can earn the welcome bonus on each card within the Delta family, which includes seven separate products including business cards.
-For example, if you currently hold the Gold Delta SkyMiles® Credit Card, or have held it in the past, you cannot receive the welcome bonus on the card again.
-But, that doesn’t stop you from applying for the Platinum Delta SkyMiles® Credit Card and receiving the welcome bonus, as it's considered a separate product.
+For example, if you currently hold the Gold Delta SkyMiles® Credit Card from American Express, or have held it in the past, you cannot receive the welcome bonus on the card again.
+But, that doesn’t stop you from applying for the Platinum Delta SkyMiles® Credit Card from American Express and receiving the welcome bonus, as it's considered a separate product.

 - Blue Delta SkyMiles® Credit Card from American Express